mitre/ironbank_release_action/README.md

 ## Security Concerns

 Since this action allows you to supply arbitrary commands and also requires exposing a Personal Access Token (PAT) for a repository, you need to take appropriate action to reduce risk.
-At minimum, we recommend ensuring that only thoroughly vetted and tested code written by trusted authors is allowed to be placed in the `update_commands` input.
+At minimum, we recommend 1) ensuring that only thoroughly vetted and tested code written by trusted authors is allowed to be placed in the `update_commands` input and 2) both the Iron Bank PAT and the GITHUB_TOKEN are scoped to the least required set of privileges.

 ## Input and Output Arguments
 ### Input